There is so much to see and do in wonderful Vilnius but only 7 days to experience everything!

-Although the original city location of Vilnius is lost due to erosion, the area was inhabited since the Mesolithic era and only becoming a capital city since 1323.
+Although the original city location of Vilnius is lost due to erosion, the area was inhabited since the Mesolithic era, only becoming a capital city in 1323.

 Lithuanians, Slavs, Germans, and Jews have always populated this multinational city since ancient times.

-The train from Kaunas to Vilnius was indeed in a brand new and very flashy train.
-The journey only takes one and a half hours and travels through flat scenery, with many industrial plants and chimneys bellowing smoke (or other) from high stacks.
+The train from Kaunas to Vilnius is indeed in a brand new and very flashy train.
+The journey only takes one and a half hours and travels through flat scenery, with many industrial plants and chimneys bellowing smoke (or other), from high stacks.

-The people in Vilnius are so friendly and wonderfully welcoming; it feels very safe here to travel around, even if you’re a solo traveller.
+Locals in Vilnius are so friendly and wonderfully welcoming; it feels very safe here to travel around, even if you’re thinking of solo-travelling to Vilnius.

 The fair’s trademark “verbos” is a representative of Kazuiko Muge, which is colourful staffs made of dried flowers and herbs, heart-shaped honey cookies with popular Lithuanian names inscribed on them.